Cancel anytime

 Total Addressable Market (TAM)

-The global insurance market is estimated to be worth trillions of dollars.
-MetLife is positioned to capture a significant share of this TAM through its diversified offerings and global presence.
+The total addressable market for life insurance and annuities is estimated to be worth hundreds of billions of dollars globally.
+MetLife is well-positioned to capture a significant share of this market through its diverse product offerings and global presence.

 Upturn SWOT Analysis